Greeshma-Poluru/Sentimental-Analysis-of-Text-Messages/README.md

 click to view the [dataset.csv](url)
 # Installed Libraries
+'''

-'''import pandas as pd
+    import pandas as pd
     import numpy as np
-import neattext.functions as nfx import seaborn as sns import matplotlib.pyplot as plt from wordcloud import WordCloud'''
+    import neattext.functions as nfx
+    import seaborn as sns
+    import matplotlib.pyplot as plt
+    from wordcloud import WordCloud
+'''
 # About the Libraries
 # TextBlob
 TextBlob is a Python library that provides a simple and intuitive API for natural language processing tasks, including sentiment analysis.
 It offers built-in sentiment analysis capabilities based on pre-trained models.TextBlob's sentiment analysis feature provides a polarity score and subjectivity score for a given text.
 The polarity score indicates the sentiment as positive (score > 0), negative (score < 0), or neutral (score = 0), while the subjectivity score represents the degree of subjective or objective nature of the text.
 Code for TextBlob in the analysis